 Oilfield development company Orcadian Energy has received no objection from the UK’s petroleum regulator, the Oil and Gas Authority (OGA), for the development concept designed for the Pilot field in the North Sea and will now move to advance its Field Development Plan (FDP).

-Orcadian Energy reported on Wednesday that it has received a letter of no objection from the OGA in respect of the development concept for the Pilot field, which signals the finalisation of the assessment phase and the entry into the authorisation phase of development planning for the field.
+Orcadian Energy reported on Wednesday that it had received a letter of no objection from the OGA in respect of the development concept for the Pilot field.
+This signals the finalisation of the assessment phase and the entry into the authorisation phase of development planning for the field.

 Steve Brown, Orcadian’s CEO, commented: “The letter of no objection for the concept select study from the OGA is a really important step in the progress towards the development of the Pilot field.
 This is also particularly pleasing for us given the extensive work that the team have done to address the net-zero aspects of the development.”

 Orcadian’s development concept for the Pilot field is based upon the use of polymer flooding to maximise economic recovery, implemented using an FPSO, two wellhead platforms, and over thirty production and injection wells.
 A floating wind turbine unit supplemented by associated gas will supply most of the energy requirements for the development.